kuberlab/pluk/README.md

 # Pluk
-Pluk is a simple git large file system implementation done in 2 parts: git data and the data itself.
+Pluk is a simple dataset management system which stores data in chunks and a virtual filesystem in DB.

-Data in git contains only links to the data chunks while data is separated by chunks and named after its SHA512 hash.
+Data in a virtual filesystem contains only links to the data chunks while a real data is separated by chunks and named after its SHA512 hash.

 ## Installation and running